Self-Supervised Learning for Recommender Systems: A Survey: Data Augmentation

 where $\mathbf{m}\in(0,1)^{|\mathcal{V}|}$ is the masking vector on the node set and $\mathbf{m}^{\prime}$ is the vector masking the associated edges.

 \textbf{Graph Diffusion}.
-Opposite to the dropout-based method, the diffusion-based augmentation adds edges into the graph to create views. \cite{yang2021enhanced} considers that the missing user behaviors include unknown positive preferences which can be represented with weighted user-item edges.
+Opposite to the dropout-based methods, the diffusion-based augmentation adds edges into graphs to create views. \cite{yang2021enhanced} considers that the missing user behaviors include unknown positive preferences which can be represented with weighted user-item edges.
 Therefore, they discover the possible edges by calculating the similarities of the user and item representations and retain the edges with top-$K$ similarities.
-The diffusion method is formulated as:
+This method is formulated as:

 When the edges are randomly added, this method can also be used to generate negative samples.